IshadP/Vault/content/99-Codes/Queuing Models.md

 	2. Number of service stations.
 	3. Schedule in which units are selected for service.
 	4. Nature and magnitude of service being given.
 3. *Average idle time*: Average time for which system is ideal.
+One customer arrive, as he is being serviced, more arrive, system will keep servicing all customers until no customers are left.
+4. *System Discipline*: The order in which customer are served; FCFS, LIFO, SIFO, Priority based.